progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 7: Design a unique ID generator in distributed system.md

 # Design a unique ID generator in distributed system

-最简单的方法: 在 db 中使用 auto_increment, 但是不适用于分布式系统
+> Simple solution: use auto_increment in db, but we cannot use it in distributed system

-- single db server is not large enough
+- Single DB server is not large enough
-- delay across multiple db
+- Delay across multiple DB

-样例

 ![img](assets/7-1.png)

 # Step 1: Understand the problem and establish design scope

-## 问答环节
+## 1.1 Questions and answers

 - Candidate: What are the characteristics of unique IDs?
 - Interviewer: IDs must be unique and sortable.